Chain Link Quilt Block

 #

-Now add a bit more drama by setting the blocks in an on-point layout.
-The sashing remains the same.
+Now add a bit more drama by setting the blocks in an on-point layout using the same sashing unit.

 Chain Links blocks used in a diagonal settingDiagonal or on-point set, 4x5 blocks